traels/spree_print_invoice/README.md

 ## Installation

-1. The gem relies only on the prawn gem, to install you need to add the following lines to your Gemfile
+1. The gem relies only on the prawn gem, to install you need to add the following lines to your `Gemfile`:
 ```ruby
 gem 'spree_print_invoice' , github: 'spree/spree_print_invoice'
 ```

-2. run bundler
+2. Run bundler
 ```
 bundle install
 ```